 I worked at the World's Biggest Bookstore in Toronto for 10 years, until it closed in 2014.
 During my time there I planned themed endcaps and did author interview displays.

 From September 2010 until December 2012 I contributed book reviews and New Author Spotlight posts to SF Signal.
-I currently do a Recommended Reading with Professionals post once or twice a month there.
+From August 2013 to May 2014 I did a Recommended Reading with Professionals column there once or twice a month.

 I've got a BA in Medieval History from the University of Toronto.